Buyer's Guides for the Marketing of Photonics and Laser Technology Products

 - Instead of direct links to supplier websites, they often use click-through links to their own pages, where they then redirect visitors to the final target pages.
 This is totally legitimate as far as they only register how many referrals are occurring on certain pages to certain supplier pages.
 However, the question is whether they collect more information involving the identity of the users.
 Do you want them to know which suppliers you are interested in?
 For what purpose?

-- In some cases, they provide forms where users are encouraged to create inquiries which are then sent to the suppliers.
+- In some cases, they provide forms where users are encouraged to create inquiries, which are then sent to the suppliers.
 Obviously, the BG operator will then also get those data – but will they store them, and how will they use them?

 - Every website should have some privacy statement, but those statements are often so vague that they do not tell you much.

 Recently, the European privacy regulations (GDPR) have become substantially stricter.
 I expect that particularly some large US companies, who cannot afford to lock out European users, could encounter substantial difficulties – forcing them to give up a lot of their practices or to face substantial legal trouble.
-Note that many of the usual practices can clearly not be reconciled with current regulations.
+Note that many of the usual practices clearly cannot be reconciled with current regulations.
 It is not sufficient just to have some lawyers working out proper privacy statements; the data practices themselves need to be profoundly changed, and this will be a huge challenge for some.

 By the way, our buyer's guide (and of course the whole website) is made with uttermost respect for privacy.
 For example, we never try to identify any users of our website (unless e.g. they enter information for obtaining quotations), or to acquire information which is thought to be for the suppliers.
 We only collect statistical information as required to prove the value for advertisers.